MS-DOS and Windows command line type command

 The type command has no options.

-Display the contents of the file C:\autoexec.bat, if it exists.
+Display the file's contents C:\autoexec.bat, if it exists.

 Display the contents of myfile.txt, if it exists in the current directory.